xerx593/soq69942709/README.md

 # soq69942709
 Solution for https://stackoverflow.com/q/69942709/592355

-Demonstrates how to use access a spring property/`@Value`/"reference" in a mapstruct `@Mapping` "expression".
+Demonstrates how to access a spring property/`@Value`/"reference" in a mapstruct `@Mapping` "expression".

 Test with: